N-LaMantia/CS465_Project/FeatureDescriptions.md

 ## 1: Display list of snippets with filtering/sorting

 ### Requirements
-- the application shall allow the user to select wether they want to sort by language or by snippet
+- The application shall allow the user to select wether they want to sort by language or by snippet
-- - after previous is selected have a selection tool for what languages or what snippets to show
+- After previous is selected, there will be a selection tool for what languages or what snippets to show
-  - (can this be all in one, checkboxes?)

 ## 2: Display information/use cases for selected snippet